aseigneurin/aseigneurin.github.io/_posts/2018-08-03-kafka-tutorial-5-consuming-avro.md

 # The consumer

-Let's stat by changing the code that creates the consumer:
+Let's start by changing the code that creates the consumer:

 ```kotlin
 private fun createConsumer(brokers: String, schemaRegistryUrl: String): Consumer<String, GenericRecord> {